evoytenkoapps/angular-best-practices/README.md

 Also, you should store your domain model objects inside `app` module, fore example `/app/_models` or `/app/_core/_models`, and map backend's `dtos` into model inside `http.service` or etc.
 Thus, you'll follow `dependency inversion` principle.

-Instead of uses `providedIn: 'root'` its better to provide services inside `core` or `app` modules.
-Because it will clearly show where exactly services provides, instead of put them inside `_services` and adding ``providedIn: 'root'``.
+Instead of using `providedIn: 'root'` its better to provide services inside `core` or `app` modules.
+Because it will clearly show you where exactly services are provided, instead of putting them inside `_services` and adding ``providedIn: 'root'``.

 ## Comments